scalawithcats/scala-with-cats/src/pages/case-studies/validation/map.md

 However, splitting our input and output types raises another issue.
-Up until now we have operated under the assumption that a `Check` always returns its input when succesful.
+Up until now we have operated under the assumption that a `Check` always returns its input when successful.
 We used this in `and` and `or` to ignore the output of the left and right rules and simply return the original input on success: